emqx/cloud-docs/en_US/deployments/http_auth.md

  ![http_auth](./_assets/http_default.png)

- When authenticating, EMQX Cloud will use the current client information to populate and initiate a user-configured authentication query request to find the client's authentication data on the HTTP server side.
+When authenticating, EMQX Cloud will use the current client information to populate and initiate a user-configured authentication query request to find the client's authentication data on the HTTP server-side.

- Configure the required parameters for permission authentication on the form page, including the authentication request address, authentication request parameters, HTTP request method and the type of request content.
+Configure the required parameters for permission authentication on the form page, including the authentication request address, authentication request parameters, HTTP request method, and the type of request content.
 Use the default values for the remaining parameters if they are not specifically required.

  ![http_auth](./_assets/http_auth_1.png)

 > - In Standard plan, please fill in the public network IP address for the request
-> - In Professional Edition, please fill in the intranet IP address for the request
+> - In Professional plan, please fill in the intranet IP address for the request